 Writing in English as a second language, writing as a stranger in a language, she is drawn to unstable and uncomfortable forms of writing-as-sounding, and in the transmissions and interferences of knowledge across cultures.

-Daniela is the author of F.M.R.L.
-Footnotes, Mirages, Refrains and Leftovers of Writing Sound (Zer0 Books 2015) and En Abîme: Listening, Reading, Writing.
-An Archival Fiction (Zer0 Books, 2012), with her writing also being published in books and and exhibition catalogues internationally, including on Koenig Books, Errant Bodies Press, Cura Books, raster-noton among others.
+She is the author of Singed.
+Muted Voice-Transmissions, After The Fire (Equus Press, 2017), F.M.R.L.
+Footnotes, Mirages, Refrains and Leftovers of Writing Sound (Zer0 Books, 2015) and En Abîme: Listening, Reading, Writing.
+An Archival Fiction (Zer0 Books, 2012).

-Prior to her move to London in 2009, Daniela worked in Rome as a journalist and curator specialising in sound art – producing and curating projects for museums and public institutions such as the National Gallery of Modern Art, Rome and the British School at Rome.
+Prior to her move to London in 2009 Daniela worked in Rome, Italy as an art critic and curator specialising in sound art, producing and curating projects for museums and public institutions such as the National Gallery of Modern Art, Rome and the British School at Rome.

 View the MA Sound Arts course page.